nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Electrohydrodynamic:** Pertaining to or involving the movement of fluids or particles driven by electric fields, as in the mechanism of e-Jet printing.

-### Expanded Definition and Usage\nThe e-Jet 3D printing technology is particularly crucial in industries where precision and material versatility are paramount.
+### Expanded Definition and Usage:
+The e-Jet 3D printing technology is particularly crucial in industries where precision and material versatility are paramount.
 In electronics, it enables the fabrication of complex circuit patterns with minimal material wastage, enhancing the performance and integration of devices.
 In biomedicine, e-Jet printing is used to create scaffolds for tissue growth that mimic the intricate structures of human tissue, potentially revolutionizing organ transplantation and regenerative medicine.
 Additionally, its ability to handle a wide range of materials makes it suitable for aerospace applications, where lightweight and high-strength components are essential.